MustafaBiyikli/AttysECG/README.md

 # This (forked) version adds

-PPG heart-rate detection with your device camera, just navigate to menu > ppg analysis
+PPG heart-rate detection with your device camera, just navigate to menu > ppg analysis.

+## Project Thesis
+To learn more about how the app works, check out the project thesis, [Thesis_PulseFinder](Thesis_PulseFinder.pdf).

 ## Features
 * Realtime PPG plot of Y[U]V data